 A computer merged with an insane psychic in a special crystal kills people.

-Competently executed, but the science-fiction aspects are merely OK.
+Competently executed, but the soft science-fiction aspects are merely OK, and the horror is a little stereotypical.
 For some reason, despite the purported cultural diversity of the “thousand worlds”, everybody is completely casual about sex and the jobs are entirely recognizable from the real world, except that the psychics work.
 Melantha is just a bit better at everything, a disappointingly conservative vision of far-future human genetic engineering propping up a Mary Sue final girl.
 More problematically, the solution to the mystery is extremely soft stuff, all squick and no hard mechanism.
 The cast of Gothic SF academics is wasted.